modina-eu/Temporal-Spaces/Sound Design/Sound Design Documentation.md

 ## Arrival at MODINA//Re-evaluating OSC Values

 Upon arriving for the official residency period of MODINA in Jan 2024, my focus came immediately to reconsidering which motion-captured values would be the most useful.
-When building the OSC Bridge (see documentation), I took this chance to calculate the speed/per frame of each Vector3; rather than work with 3 values per joint at each frame, the values were condensed per frame into a single value of its distance since the previous frame.
+When building the OSC Bridger*, I took this chance to calculate the speed/per frame of each Vector3; rather than work with 3 values per joint at each frame, the values were condensed per frame into a single value of its distance since the previous frame.

-This was quite an important realization and method change, not only from a technical perspective on reducing excessive values, but from a user-experience perspective: movement over time is the basis of the installation: no movement should make no sound, slow and fast movements should each have their respective feedback.
+This was quite an important realization and method change, not only from a technical perspective on reducing excessive values, but from a user-experience perspective: movement over time is the basis of the installation.
+No movement should make no sound, slow and fast movements should each have their respective feedback.
+Speed via Frame Delays in the OSC Bridger were the ideal value for audience to understand their contribution to the recorded space.

+_*Documentation on the OSC Bridger can be found in its respective folder_

+### Use of joint speeds

+The primary use of the joint speeds became a gate for volume, or their analogous modulation, depending on the exact synthesizer or VCA used.
+By using the speed as the voltage for controlled attenuation, faster speeds would allow wider gates for louder volume, thereby creating the groundwork for an elementary and intuitive choice: Fast=Loud, Slow=Quiet.

+The secondary use became the modulation of various effects, be it filter cutoff frequencies, frequency rates of sound envelopes, density of sound occurances, or the shaping of waveforms.
+Exact exmples are found later below.

+### Priority of joints

+While on the topic of joints and speed, I discovered much later in the process that certain joints and speed values held more intrinsic weight based on a) attention given it by the average particiapnt, b) necessity of the joint's movement in overall bodily function, and c) the consistency of accurate recognition by the Resnet Model.

+#### a) Attention given it by the average participant: This

+In this, the following joints gained exclusive priority as the primary "engines" of generating sound.